goccmack/beattrack/Readme.md

 # beattrack - Track the rhythm of music in a wav file.

 `Beattrack` is a command-line application that tracks the rhythm of music.
-The primary application is to play video frame-by-frame to the rythm of the sound track.
+The primary application is to play video frame-by-frame to the rhythm of the sound track.

 `beattrack` is ignorant of musical structure.
 I simply detects and tracks the rhythm of sound energy produced by the music.
 In the rest of this description *beat* will refer to the rhythm detected by `beattrack`.
 This rhythm will be the fastest rhythm in the music and the real **beat** will typically be a factor of this rhythm, for example: half or one quarter of the "beat" reported by `beattrack`.